 Omensight is an unusual game, it isn’t a million miles from the studios previous game, Stories: The Path of Destinies, in that you have multiple paths you can follow which ultimately changes the game and eventually the outcome.
 Another interesting fact is that Omensight and Stories are both set in the same anthropomorphic universe, even though I don’t recall seeing any familiar faces during my playthrough.
-Spearhead Games have created a game that’s not only a joy to play with an intriguing story and solid mechanics, but also a beautiful world which will have you begging for a photo-mode of some kind.
+Spearhead Games have created a game that’s not only a joy to play with an intriguing story and solid mechanics, but also a beautiful world that will have you begging for a photo-mode of some kind.

 Omensight was my Pringles, once I started playing it the other day, I couldn’t stop until I had emerged the victor and finished my 12-hour playthrough of the game – I was having that much fun!

 Omensight’s story is fairly simple but it can get a little complicated, so I’ll try to keep it as basic as I can.
 It’s the end of the world as we know it!
-Urralia is on the brink of destruction at the hand of Voden, an evil being which is being summoned by Emperor Indrik.
+Urralia is on the brink of destruction at the hand of Voden, an evil being who is being summoned by Emperor Indrik.
 There was but one person who could have stood up to the Emperor and tried to stop this event from occurring, this person was the Godless-Priestess Vera.
 Unfortunately, this sole protector had been murdered and the people of Urralia were left to fend for themselves.

 Suddenly, a skilled warrior who exists outside of time itself appears on the battlefield – meet the Harbinger, our protagonist.
 You have foreseen Urralia’s impending doom, which is about to take place, and have arrived in order to save the people.
 However, you arrive too late and bare witness to a number of key players in this timeline as they lay there, with cold, lifeless bodies.
 As such, there is little you can do, Voden awakens and the land begins to shatter beneath your feet!
 At the last minute, you hear a voice shout out to you and guides you through the darkness.
 The voice belongs to a Witch who fills you in on your prophecy and destiny.
 You must stop Voden from destroying Urralia and this sacred realm.

 But how?
 You were there, Voden has already destroyed the world – it’s too late!
-Or is it? (obviously not, otherwise it will be a very short game).
+Or is it? (obviously not, otherwise, it will be a very short game).
 Within this sacred realm lies the Tree of Life which, just like the song of time in Majoras Mask, can send you back to the dawn of the last day in order to relive someone’s final moments.
 That’s right, throughout your investigation into who killed the Priestess, you will come across a few key characters and you will absorb their souls.
 Once you have these, the Tree of Life will be able to cling to them and send you back to their final day.

 As you go backwards and forwards, you will uncover new information, find new pathways, make new allies, and accidentally on purpose kill people who were your friend five minutes ago in another timeline.
 This is a story about going back and forth in order to learn new things so you can move on, kinda like groundhog day, only it follows the same rule as the definition of madness – if you do the same thing over and over, you won’t get a different result.
 It’s all about finding out more and using that information to your advantage.